 Learning is an emotional adventure.
 Everyone has a particular way of retaining information, and including variety will help each student achieve completion in their own way.

-3) Make Your Course Actionable and Easy to Implement in Real Life
+3) Make Your Course Actionable and Useful

 Trigger thinking by guiding the audience through reality-based learning scenarios.
 Ask the learners to solve a problem that they may encounter during their daily activities.
 Any time you can include the learner to make a decision, create something or evaluate a real problem, you are involving them in their own learning process while also preventing boredom.